 Do you love wine and cool restaurants?
 Ad Hoc is something you can definitely write home about.
 Enjoy a killer meal and an amazing bottle of wine in a super intimate setting.

-The name defines the menu.
-Often changing with variations.
+The name defines the menu: changing often and with variations.
 The dishes are artistic, clean, and delicious.
 You can’t say too much or too little about this place.
 Make a reservation for the cabana room.

 Address: Via di Ripetta, 43

 Pompi has consistently made the best tiramisu in Rome for decades.
-This little cafe sells their world-famous treats and you should consider skipping dessert at your sit down restaurant, take a passagiata, and try the tiramisù.
+This little cafe sells world-famous treats, and you should consider skipping dessert at your sit-down restaurant, take a passagiata (stroll) to Pompi, and try the tiramisù, of course.

-RSVP?
-You can and probably will work, but most inexpensive restaurants treat RSVPs loosely due to the number of no-shows.
+Reservations: You can make reservations and it’ll probably work, but most inexpensive restaurants treat reservations loosely due to the number of no-shows.
 Ask for a glass of wine while you wait.

-Service?
-Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
-Enjoy your time not being in a rush.
+Service: Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
+Enjoy your time—you’re on vacation!

-Tipping?
-A few euros per person is great.
-If you want to give your 10 to 20% be our guest but not necessary.
+Tipping: A few euros per person is great.
+If you want to give 10-20%, be our guest but it’s not necessary.
 That said, everyone likes more money.